Access to a doctor (GP)

 As explained above, most international students and their dependants making immigration applications are required to pay an Immigration Health Surcharge (IHS) to cover entitlement to National Health Service (NHS) hospital treatment in the UK.

 A baby who is born in the UK is exempt from paying charges for NHS hospital treatment while they are aged 3 months or less.
-Therefore if you have Tier 4 immigration permission and you would like your baby to be able to get free hospital treatment after 3 months, you can make a Tier 4 Dependant application for them.
+Therefore if you have Tier 4 or Student immigration permission and you would like your baby to be able to get free hospital treatment after 3 months, you can make a Tier 4 or Student Dependant application for them.
 Alternatively, you may decide to pay for private medical insurance for your baby.
 There is information about how to apply for immigration permission for babies born in the UK on the UKCISA website.

 UKCISA's Health and Healthcare web pages - Find out what National Health Service treatment you are entitled to, what services are free of charge and general advice about keeping healthy during your studies in the UK.